Local

 This is a developing story and will be updated.

-The Bain and Verona Fires in Riverside County are threatening close to 2,100 hundred structures, according to CalFire.
-Firefighters are battling the flames amidst dry and windy weather conditions.
+Firefighters are making progress on the Bain and Verona Fires in Riverside County that threatened close to 2,100 hundred structures.
+Firefighters throughout the week battled the flames amidst dry and windy weather conditions.

-The larger of the two blazes — the Bain Fire burning in the Santa Ana River bottom between Jurupa Valley and Riverside — grew to 1,475 acres and was 25% contained as of Wednesday afternoon.
-The fire started around 11 a.m.
-Tuesday.
+The larger of the two blazes — the Bain Fire burning in the Santa Ana River bottom between Jurupa Valley and Riverside — grew to 1,497 acres and was 67% contained as of Friday morning.
+The fire started around 11 a.m. on Tuesday.
 Firefighters from multiple agencies responded as flames spread rapidly through heavy vegetation in the river bottom.

-"What they need to remember is that if they're flying their drones, we can't fly our aircraft," Clingingsmith said.
+"What they need to remember is that if they're flying their drones, we can't fly our aircraft," Cal Fire Captain John Clingingsmith said on Tuesday.
 "So we are asking the public to please refrain from flying their drones…so that way we can continue to fight this fire."

 Public health, air quality officials urge residents to keep safe from smoke and ash